Rickshaw Travel

 Day 3 – Departure from the Kiso Valley

-Your time in the mountains of the Kiso Valley has come to an end, after breakfast this morning you’ll head back to the train station, and use your Japan Rail Pass to head onto your next destination.
+Your time in the mountains and the Kiso Valley comes to an end.
+After breakfast this morning, you’ll make your way back to the train station and continue on to your next destination.

 Accommodation